-Lewis Hamilton lets Mercedes team focus on appeal against Max Verstappen
+Lewis Hamilton now has ‘different viewpoint’ on Max Verstappen incident

 But Verstappen escaped punishment for running his rival off the road as they duelled for first position on lap 48.

 Mercedes have since launched an appeal against the decision not to investigate the incident now that onboard camera footage has been released.
+After hearing Mercedes’ appeal, a verdict will be announced by the FIA on Friday.

-Ahead of the inaugural Qatar Grand Prix this weekend, Hamilton said he has a “different viewpoint” having all-but written off the flashpoint as a racing incident immediately after the race.
+Ahead of the inaugural Qatar Grand Prix this weekend, Hamilton said he has a “different viewpoint” having all but written off the flashpoint as a racing incident immediately after the race.

-“I think the reason I said that at the time was the mentality you have to take,” he said.

 “It is difficult to judge when you haven’t seen all the angles.
 Of course I’ve relooked at it and I have a different viewpoint, naturally, now.
 But I’m just putting all my energy into setting up the car and making sure I’m in the right head space.”

-Asked if he now felt Verstappen deserved punishment – with a five-second penalty enough to drop him behind Hamilton’s Merecedes team-mate Valtteri Bottas in the race classification and cut his lead to just 11 points – the reigning world champion was more tight-lipped.
+Asked if he now felt Verstappen deserved punishment – with a five-second penalty enough to drop him behind Hamilton’s Merecedes teammate Valtteri Bottas in the race classification and cut his lead to just 11 points – the reigning world champion was more tight-lipped.

 “Honestly, it is not something I want to dive much more into,” he added.
 “I have seen the onboard footage that came out but as I said.
 The last race I was trying to focus on the fact we did something that was quite remarkable.

-“Right now, I know the team are in discussion at this point so I am just leaving them to it.”

-“I’ve not actually really been a part of it (the appeal).
-Of course I’ m aware of it and am fully supportive of my team.
+“Right now, I know the team are in discussion at this point so I am just leaving them to it.
+I’ve not actually really been a part of it [the appeal].
+Of course I’m aware of it and am fully supportive of my team.

 “I have no idea where they are going with the discussion or what could be the outcome, I haven’t given it any energy or time at all.”